d-limonene blog banner

 Is D-limonene safe to use around food?

-Food-grade (USP) D-limonene is FDA GRAS-listed and approved for food contact applications.
-Technical grade should not be used in food-contact scenarios.
-Learn the difference.
+Food-grade (USP) D-limonene is FDA GRAS-listed under 21 CFR 182.60 and approved for food-contact applications including equipment cleaning and flavoring.
+Technical grade should not be used in food-contact scenarios due to potential impurities.
+Learn the difference between grades.

 Can D-limonene replace TCE or mineral spirits?